LaserWitch/lw_bevy_lua_demo/Readme.md

+# Repo status:

+In addition to the notes below, this repository currently reflects extracted portions of a larger project workspace, and are undergoing revision.
+There's a somewhat excessive mess and lack of documentation as a result.

+It also now is designed for compilation on wsl and may have filepath troubles if built directly in windows.
+Sorry.

 # lw_luademo

 This repo is my exploratory example usage of [bevy_mod_scripting](https://github.com/makspll/bevy_mod_scripting)(BMS), a scripting crate for the [Bevy engine](https://bevyengine.org/).
 BMS is somewhat language agnostic, but I am dealing specifically with Lua.